-Balanced preparation for a business career is provided by meeting the general degree requirements (page 37) and the Business Economics concentration in the Department of Economics and Business (page 67).
+Balanced preparation for a business career is provided by meeting the general degree requirements (page 41) and the Business Economics concentration in the Department of Economics and Business (page 74).
 This program provides a minimum of twelve courses-the equivalent of forty-two semester hours-in business economics and related mathematics courses.
-This concentration along with the general graduation requirements provide a substantial undergraduate coverage of the functions of the business firm, an understanding of the environment of business and human behavior, and an opportunity to develop one's personal Christian commitment and ethical sensitivity.
-Completion of the program provides a proper preparation for entry into a variety of business occupations as well as a foundation for graduate study in business, which may be required for specialization in such areas as accounting.
+This concentration along with the general graduation requirements provide a substantial undergraduate coverage of the functions of the business firm an understanding of the environment of business and human behavior, and an opportunity to develop one's personal Christian commitment and ethica sensitivity.
+Completion of the program provides a proper preparation for entry into a variety of business occupations as well as a foundation for graduate study in business, which may be required for specialization in certair areas.